Disposing of Old Records

 C. Can't I just use SCSU Recycling to dispose of non-official records?

-For non-official records, Records & Information Management also recommends that they be shredded in a secure manner.
+NO! - To be safe, Records & Information Management recommends that all non-official records be shredded in a secure manner.

 University Recycling Coordinator